NguyenHuynhPhuVinh/Floro/docs/architecture.md

 ## 8. Deployment Architecture

 - **Frontend:** The Next.js app is automatically deployed to Vercel upon pushes to the `main` branch.
-- **Backend:** Firebase Security Rules and configurations are deployed via the Firebase CLI.
+- **Backend:** Supabase database migrations and Row Level Security policies are deployed via the Supabase CLI.
 - **Environments:**
   - **Development:** Local machine.
   - **Preview:** Vercel automatically creates a preview deployment for each Pull Request.